 Don’t forget to search independently for others depending on your specific preferences and needs since there are dozens of public datasets available online.

-Use cases and applications
+Use cases and applications of panoptic segmentation

 • Medical imaging — Visualizing cell nuclei is a task that requires precision, especially to diagnose diseases like cancer.
 Often, it’s difficult to accurately detect cells during the screening that overlap and are diverse in nature.
 Semantic segmentation models were commonly used but showcased gaps in data and inaccuracies in the case of overlapping cells.
 Panoptic segmentation, specifically with deep learning, has proven to outperform the previous technologies.